theposch/mainstream/docs/STREAMS_FEATURE.md

 **Validation:**
 - Lowercase letters, numbers, hyphens only
-- 3-50 characters
+- 2-50 characters
 - No leading/trailing hyphens
 - Unique names
+- Accepts uppercase input (converts to lowercase)

+### 3. Pending Streams

+New streams are "pending" until post is submitted:
+- Shown with dashed border in UI
+- Only created in database when "Post" is clicked
+- Prevents orphaned streams if user cancels

-### 3. Multiple Stream Assignment
+### 4. Multiple Stream Assignment

 Assets can belong to many streams: